-200 Introduction to Religious Ethics
+Introduction to Religious Ethics

 An introduction to religious ethics, this course examines Christian and other religious traditions and their approaches to social justice, ecology, pluralism, healthcare, and non-violence.
 Six credits.
+Not offered 2013-2014.

 210 The Bible and Film